-Or if you’d rather leave it to your colleague to decide if they’re interested and want to reach out, you could say:
+If you’d rather leave it to your colleague to decide if they’re interested and want to reach out, you could say:

 However, I may know somebody who is looking.
-Let me reach out and forward your email and they’ll get in touch if they’re interested.
+Let me reach out and forward your email, and they’ll get in touch if they’re interested.

 You never know when you might be able to turn your no into someone else’s yes.